tangmingcan/RNAcompare/README.md

 ![image](https://github.com/user-attachments/assets/4ad32902-231c-4767-974b-ee88071be2ef)

 Now, we can see after excluding c_agvas,  metagene_5_Ant became more important.
-Same measure can be done until user find the meanful metagene.
+Same measure can be done until user finds the meanful metagene.

 So after we exclude c_das as well, we find what we are looking for.